Aloe juvenna Brandham & S. Carter

 Tiger Tooth Aloe

-Aloe juvenna is a small clump-forming succulent.
-Stem erect up to 12 inches (30 cm) tall.
-Branching from the base.
-Bright green (reddish to brown in full sun), toothy-margined leaves, flecked with cream-white prominent spots.
+Aloe juvenna is a small, clump-forming succulent, with erect stem up to 12 inches (30 cm) tall and branching at the base.
+The leaves are bright green (reddish to brown in full sun), toothy-margined and flecked with cream-white prominent spots.
 They are densely packed along the stems.
 The inflorescence is unbranched spike, up to 10 inches (25 cm) tall with bright coral-pink to orange-red flowers with yellow-green mouth.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).